HouzuoGuo/laitos/doc/Web-service:-toolbox-features-form.md

 Enter PIN and toolbox command into the text box, click "Exec" button and observe the toolbox command output.

 ## Tips
-Make sure to choose a very secure URL for the endpoint, it is the only way to secure this web service!
+- Make the URL location secure and hard to guess, it helps to secure this web service beyond toolbox's PIN protection!